• School issued. Sold in locker rooms. -$20.00

 • Socks and rubber sole sneakers

-• It is required that the students place their name on their uniform.
+• It is recommended that the students place their name on their uniform.

 • NO jewelry is permitted.